kubevirt/cluster-network-addons-operator/README.md

 This project allow to allocate mac addresses from a pool to secondary interfaces using [Network Plumbing Working Group de-facto standard](https://github.com/K8sNetworkPlumbingWG/multi-net-spec).

-*note:* Administrator can specify a requested range, if the range is not requested a random range will be provided

-This random range spans from 02:XX:XX:00:00:00 to 02:XX:XX:FF:FF:FF, where 02 makes the address local unicast and XX:XX is a random prefix.
+**Note:** Administrator can specify a requested range, if the range is not requested a random range will be provided.
+This random range spans from `02:XX:XX:00:00:00` to `02:XX:XX:FF:FF:FF`, where `02` makes the address local unicast and `XX:XX` is a random prefix.

 ```yaml
 apiVersion: networkaddonsoperator.network.kubevirt.io/v1alpha1